Herat campaign of 1729: Road to Herat

 The battle of Kafer Qal'eh resulted in a tactical victory for Nader after which Allahyar Khan was pursued and re-engaged.
 At the height of the battle Nader's scouts brought word of Zulfaqar Khans approach prompting Nader to carry out an ingenious ruse.
 A column of Persian troops was sent on a march round Allahyar Khan's army with their victory drums & horns sounding loudly which led him to believe that Zulfaqar Khan's men had already been defeated forcing him to beat another hasty retreat.

 As Allahyar broke away towards Herat Nader dispatched a portion of his army to pursue him but kept the bulk of his men to turn and face the fresh troops under Zulfaqar khan's command, however before Nader engaged Zulfaqar's contingent a sandstorm swept into the area rendering any further fighting all but impossible, thereby providing a cover under which the Abdali forces managed to withdraw towards Herat unmolested.

-The entire campaign thus far had been a chain of skirmishes, marches and counter marches where Nader excelled as a quick thinking commander who outwitted his foes at every corner despite at times seemingly caught in near impossible situations such as when news of Zulfaqar's imminent arrival reached him when he was already heavily engaged with Allahyar Khan's men.
-The impressive campaign however did not result in the Abdali's destruction and Nader followed their retreat eastward until he came in view of Herat where the combined forces of Allahyar & Zulfaqar rode out to meet him in a finale to the campaign.
+The campaign consisted of skirmishes, marshes, counter-marches, charges, feints, and retreats.
+Winning the Battle of Kafer Qal'eh, Nandar pushed and reengaged Allayar Khan's forces.
+During the fighting Nanda received word from his scouts that Zulfaqar Khan's force was approaching from the south.
+Entered and sent a column of troops around Allahyar's army, whilst sounding drums and horns, leading Allahyar to believe that Zufar's forces had already been defeated.
+Allahyar subsequently retreated towards Herat.

+Nandar sent part of his army in pursuit of Allayars while retaining the remainder to confront Zulfaqar Khan's approaching force.
+Before the two forces could engage, however, a sandstorm moved into the area and prevented further fighting, allowing Zulfaqar's troops to withdraw toward Herat.
+Nander then continued eastward in pursuit of the Abdeli forces and reached the vicinity of Herat, where the combined forces of Ali Arkan and Sulfaqar Khan moved out to confront him.